Gene Alford

-Eugene Morris Alford (April 3, 1905 – December 1975) was a professional American football player who played running back in the NFL for four seasons for the Portsmouth Spartans and the Cincinnati Reds.
+Eugene Morris Alford (April 3, 1905 – December 1975) was an American professional football player who played running back in the NFL for four seasons for the Portsmouth Spartans and the Cincinnati Reds.
 Alford played for the Texas Tech Matadors (later known as Red Raiders) in 1925, Tech's first football season, and is listed in the Texas Tech football media guide as a one-year letterman.
 He later played professionally in the NFL for Portsmouth, Cincinnati and the St. Louis Gunners from 1931 to 1934.